A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Square-free quadratic sets with cyclic conditions

 \subsection{More on square-free quadratic sets with cyclic conditions}

 We end up the section with new results on square-free quadratic sets which will be used to describe the contrast between involutive and noninvolutive solutions of YBE in the next section.

-\begin{proposition} Suppose $(X,r)$ is a finite non-degenerate square-free quadratic set satisfying \textbf{cl1} and \textbf{cr1}, let $|X|=n$.
+\begin{proposition} Suppose $(X,r)$ is a finite nondegenerate square-free quadratic set with $|X|=n$ that satisfies \textbf{cl1} and \textbf{cr1}.
 Then $(X,r)$ is a symmetric set if and only if $\dim_{\textbf{k}} A^{!}_3 = \binom{n}{3}.$ \end{proposition} \begin{proof} By hypothesis \textbf{cl1} and \textbf{cr1} hold.
 Assume $\dim_{\textbf{k}} A^{!}_3 = \binom{n}{3}$.
 We have to show that $(X,r)$ is a symmetric set.
 We shall prove first that $(X,r)$ is involutive, and therefore it is a quantum binomial set, see Definition \ref{def:quadraticsets_All} (iv).

-As usual, we study the $\Dcal_3$-orbits $\Ocal$.
-Our assumption implies that $X^3$ contains exactly $\binom{n}{3}$ square-free orbits, $\Ocal^{(s)}, 1 \leq s \leq \binom{n}{3}$.
+As usual, we study the $\Dcal_3(r)$-orbits $\cO$.
+Our assumption implies that $X^3$ contains exactly $\binom{n}{3}$ square-free orbits, $\cO^{(s)}, 1 \leq s \leq \binom{n}{3}$.
 By Theorem \ref{thm:proposition1AS} part (\ref{thm:proposition1AS1}.iii) the length of each square-free orbit satisfies

 Denote by $W$ the set of all words $w \in X^3\setminus \Delta_3$ which vanish in $A^{!}_3$.
-Note first that if $y,b \in X, y\neq b$, the orbit $\Ocal (yyb) \subset W$ contains the three distinct monomials occurring in the following diagram
+Note first that if $y,b \in X, y\neq b$, the orbit $\cO (yyb) \subset W$ contains the three distinct monomials occurring in the following diagram

 We shall call the word $r^{23}(yyb)= y ({}^yb y^b)$ "\emph{the transition element} \emph{for the pair of words} $u= yyb, czz=r^{12}\circ r^{23}(u)\in W$".
 It is clear that each pair $y,b\in X, y \neq b$ determines uniquely the three elements $yyb, r^{23}(yyb), czz = r^{12}\circ r^{23} (yyb)\in W$.